BY TOM HUGGLER

 Chances are he befriended you, as he did me and many other writers, both novice and veteran.
 I owe a big part of my career to Dave Richey.
 No one gave more freely of his time.
 No one was more proud when people he helped became successful.

 He loved OWAA and gave his heart and soul to the organization.
 Dave was personally responsible for much of the popular 1984 conference in Traverse City.
 He served three terms on the OWAA Board of Directors, won the Ham Brown Award in 1994 and Excellence in Craft in 2003.
-And at last year’s conference OWAA bestowed its coveted Jade of Chiefs award on Dave.
+And at last year’s conference OWAA bestowed its coveted Circle of Chiefs award on Dave.

 He sold his first story, to Sports Afield, in 1968.
 That year Homer Circle sponsored him for OWAA membership.